sysml/minicache/README.md

                       'phy:/dev/ram14,xvdc,w',
                       'phy:/dev/ram15,xvdd,w' ]

-Thanks to Cosmos, you can set the executable bit to this file and instantiate the VM like a regular binary that is executed in Domain-0.
+Thanks to Cosmos (when build with xl), you can set the executable bit to this file and instantiate the VM like a regular binary that is executed in Domain-0.
 The parameters are passed as kernel parameters to the image:

     chmod a+x minicache
     ./minicache -i 192.168.0.2/24 -g 192.168.0.1